BANGAUTOGLASS

 One important detail for Jetta Hybrid owners: VW Jetta Hybrid front assist camera recalibration adds to the total service cost, and some drivers aren't sure whether calibration is included in their glass claim or treated separately.
 It's worth clarifying with your insurer what's covered under your specific policy before the appointment.

 If you haven't started an insurance claim yet, Bang AutoGlass can assist you in understanding the claim process and provide the documentation you'll need.
-We don't file the claim on your behalf — that's between you and your insurer — but we can help you navigate the steps so nothing gets missed.
+We help you with the insurance claim from start to finish and make the process as smooth as possible.

 For cost questions: the factors that affect what you'll pay for a VW windshield replacement include the specific glass type required for your trim level, whether ADAS calibration is needed, any sensor or antenna components involved, and whether the service is being run through insurance or paid out of pocket.
 We don't publish flat rates because the right answer varies by vehicle configuration, but we're happy to walk through a quote based on your specific Jetta Hybrid when you call.